MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-prerequisites.md

   `export HTTP_PROXY=http://10.10.10.1:3128`
   `export HTTPS_PROXY=http://10.10.10.1:3128`

   If you have access to RedHat Customer Portal, you can view the knowledge base article associated with this solution.
-See [Setting up HTTP Proxy variables for podman - Red Hat Customer Portal](https://access.redhat.com/solutions/3939131).
+See [Setting up HTTP Proxy variables for Podman - Red Hat Customer Portal](https://access.redhat.com/solutions/3939131).

 - When you add those two lines to *http_proxy.sh* before you install MS Tunnel by running the mstunnel-setup, the script will automatically configure the MS Tunnel proxy environment variables in **/etc/mstunnel/env.sh**.

   To configure a proxy after the MS Tunnel setup has completed, do the following actions:

   1. Modify or create the file **/etc/profile.d/http_proxy.sh** and add the two lines from the previous bullet point.
   2. Edit **/etc/mstunnel/env.sh** and add the following two lines to end of the file.
-Like the previous lines, replace teh example address:port value of *10.10.10.1:3128* with the values for your proxy IP *address:port*:
+Like the previous lines, replace the example address:port value of *10.10.10.1:3128* with the values for your proxy IP *address:port*:

      `HTTP_PROXY=http://10.10.10.1:3128`
      `HTTPS_PROXY=http://10.10.10.1:3128`